Accounting and tax

 - Singapore tax reporting is easy, all returns can be submitted online.
 The Singapore tax authority are extremely efficient and organized;

-- All Singapore incorporated companies must file their Corporate Tax Return by the filing deadlines: 15 Dec for e-file and 30 Nov for paper file.
+- All Singapore incorporated companies must file their Corporate Tax Return by the filing deadlines: 15 Dec for e-file or 30 Nov for paper file of the year following the financial year.
 Thereafter a notice of assessment will be issued to the Singapore company for corporate tax settlement.
-The Singapore company can pay the tax bill over 12 months, interest-free monthly installments;
+The Singapore company can pay the tax bill over 12 months, interest-free monthly instalments;

-- Annual unaudited financial statements are submitted to the Accounting and Corporate Regulatory Authority (ACRA) within 6 months of the end of the accounting year.
-Our firm is a specialist in accounting and bookkeeping services;
+- It is very important to fulfil Singapore Regulatory Compliance requirements timely and efficiently.
+Annual unaudited financial statements should be submitted to the Accounting and Corporate Regulatory Authority (ACRA) within 6 months of the financial year end;

-- In accordance to Sections 175, 197 and 201 of The Companies Act, the Accounting and Corporate Regulatory Authority (ACRA) imposes penalty on companies that i) fail to hold Annual General Meetings within 15 months of previous AGM ii) fail to fill the Annual Return within 30 days of the AGM and iii) fail to present audited accounts within 6 months of AGM respectively.
+- In accordance to Sections 175, 197 and 201 of The Companies Act, the Accounting and Corporate Regulatory Authority (ACRA) imposes penalty on unlisted companies (financial year ending on or after 31 Aug 2018) that i) fails to hold AGM within six months after financial year end; ii) fails to file the Annual Return within 7 months after financial year end and iii) fail to present audited accounts within 6 months of the financial year end respectively.
 Failure to comply is considered an offence and can lead to prosecution of the director(s);

-- As per Section 155A of the Companies Act, a person who is director of 3 or more companies that have been struck off by ACRA within a 5 year period, will be barred from being director of other Singapore companies for up to 5 years!
-The person can also suffer from i) fines ii) interdiction from entering Singapore and iii) jail time.
+- As per Section 155A of the Companies Act, a person who is director of 3 or more companies that have been struck off by ACRA within a 5 year period, will be barred from being director or take part in the management of any local or foreign company for five years.
+The person can also be levied with i) fines, ii) interdiction from entering Singapore and iii) jail time.

 Singapore company tax exemption package

-- If properly structured, a Singapore company can be legally tax exempt if certain criteria are met;
+- A properly structured Singapore company can be legally tax exempt if certain criteria are met;

 - Press this tab to view a sample draft invoice for our standard Singapore offshore package.